6. Temperature converter2

 In the properties panel: events section, click the blue icon for the pressed_enter event.

-This adds starter code for pressing the enter key after typing in a Celcius temperature.
+This adds starter code for pressing the enter key after typing in a celsius temperature.

 6.11.
 Final code